datacarpentry/r-socialsci/_episodes/03-dplyr-tidyr.md

 ~~~
 {: .language-r}

-View the `interviews_spread` data frame and notice that there is no longer a
-column titled `respondent_wall_type`.
-This is because there is a default
+Use name(interviews_spread), notice that there is no longer a column titled `respondent_wall_type`.
-parameter in `spread()` that drops the original column.
+This is because there is a default parameter in `spread()` that drops the original column.
+Use dim(interviews)  and dim(interviews_spread) to compare number of columns.

 ## Gathering